Arrange a callback

 Can I claim compensation for a horse riding injury?

 As you can imagine, some horse riding injuries simply can’t be avoided.
 In these situations, it’s unlikely you’d be able to claim compensation for your injuries.
-However, if your claim meets the criteria set out below, our personal injury lawyers could help.
-When considering a horse riding injury claim, they’ll check whether:
+However, you could be entitled to compensation for a horse riding injury if:

 • The defendant’s actions or a failure to act caused a horse riding accident i.e. they were negligent; and